 As you begin to narrow your design options, consider how your wedding band might complement or even enhance the appearance of your engagement ring.
 Though there is no right or wrong answer, there are some pairings that are known to make a perfect match.
 Here are some ideas to help you get started:

 Nesting Band & Round Stone: A wedding band that has a notch that aligns with the shape of your stone, known as a nesting band, is an attractive option for a single round stone with a solitaire setting.
-The curvature of the wedding band will help to frame the stone and may even make it appear larger by enhancing its sparkle and adding width.
+The curvature of the wedding band will help frame the stone and may even make it appear larger by enhancing its sparkle and adding width.
 Plus, the small dip in the wedding band allows it to sit flush under the center stone of the engagement ring.

-Chevron Band & Pear Stone: Fancy shape stones like marquise and pear are eye-catching all on their own thanks to their unique cut.
+Chevron Band & Pear Stone: Fancy-shaped stones like marquise and pear are eye-catching all thanks to their unique cut.
 Adding a chevron, or V-shaped, wedding band mimics the style and emphasizes the shape.
 Depending on the orientation of the point of the chevron, you can use the band to add visual interest to your engagement ring.

 Pavé Band & Halo Ring: A halo setting on an engagement ring is already a stunning statement piece, but if you want to add maximum sparkle, a pavé wedding band will help you achieve the look you want.
 The timelessness of a pavé band is an excellent choice for nearly any style of engagement ring, but when worn together, these two styles exceptionally highlight the beauty of one another.